Home » Symptoms » Cat Symptoms A-Z » Prolapse of the Third Eyelid

 Basics and possible causes

 The third eyelid, also called the nictitating membrane, is a protective membrane that is normally not visible in cats.
-It serves to moisten the eye and protect it from foreign objects and injuries.
-In the event of a prolapse, this membrane becomes visible and can have various causes.
+It serves to moisten the eye and protect it from foreign bodies and injuries.
+In a prolapse, this membrane becomes visible and can have various causes.

-A common cause of prolapse of the third eyelid is a disease or injury to the eye itself, such as conjunctivitis or a corneal injury.
-These conditions lead to irritation and inflammation, which causes the third eyelid to appear.
+A common cause for the prolapse of the third eyelid is a disease or injury to the eye itself, such as conjunctivitis or a corneal injury.
+These conditions lead to irritation and inflammation, which causes the third eyelid to become visible.

-Systemic diseases that affect the overall condition of the cat can also trigger a prolapse of the third eyelid.
-These include dehydration, Fever, or infections.
+Systemic diseases that affect the cat’s overall condition can also trigger a prolapse of the third eyelid.
+These include dehydration, Fever, or infection.
 In some cases, a parasitic infection, such as that caused by Toxoplasma gondii, can also play a role.

-Another possible cause is the so-called “Horner’s syndrome”, which involves a disruption of the nerve supply to the eye.
-This syndrome can be caused by injuries, Tumors, or neurological diseases and often leads to prolapse of the third eyelid.
+Another possible cause is the so-called “Horner’s syndrome,” which involves a disturbance of the nerve supply to the eye.
+This syndrome can be caused by injuries, Tumors, or neurological diseases and often leads to a prolapse of the third eyelid.

 Typical accompanying symptoms